CIPFA is the professional body for public sector finance

 Subcommittees of the council

 The council is supported by CIPFA board and other boards and subcommittees.
-Find out more about the terms of reference for these subcommittees.
+Find out more these subcommittees.